gd32-rust/gd32f1x0-hal/README.md

 - `gd32f130x6` (e.g. GD32F130F6, GD32F130G6, ...)
 - `gd32f130x8` (e.g. GD32F130F8, GD32F130G8, ...)

+The GD32F150/GD32F170/GD32F190 series are not yet supported, but should be in the future.

 ## Trying out the examples

 You may need to give `cargo` permission to call `gdb` from the working directory.